-Confirm Transmitting SiteSync IQ system controller (A) is powered and transmitting.
+(1)Confirm Transmitting SiteSync IQ system controller (A) is powered and transmitting.

-nNote: After the system controller (A) has been operating for 24 hours, it will enter Quiet Mode.
-Pressing 3-5-7 on the keypad will disable Quiet Mode for 6 hours.
-Reference Appendix J for more details on Quiet Mode.
+Note: After the system controller (A) has been operating for 24 hours, it will enter Quiet Mode.
+Pressing 3-5-7 on the keypad will disable Quiet Mode for 6 the screen in small text mode as shown in screen shot 7.
+If a synchronization attempt fails, WLS=N will be displayed.